hexedpackets/sentinel/README.md

 # Semantic Sentinel

 Enforcer for GitHub pull requests and issues.
+Installs as a GitHub app.

 ## Installation